chazzka/clanekcathedral/clanek.md

 However useful this feature is, it also has its downsides.

 One of the downsides it when two datapoints were far away from each other, after scaling they appear closer.
-Moreover, when dealing with novelty data the
+Moreover, when dealing with novelty data the scaling is not possible since the novelty data are not yet present.

 Figure X shows the result of an above-defined experiment with the following settings:
 - nu = 0.02